 She's currently the only Black woman leading a state military.
 Here's how it happened

-When applying to colleges, Brigadier Gen. Janeen Birckhead and her mother exhausted every option possible to cover her tuition.
+When applying to colleges, Major Gen. Janeen Birckhead and her mother exhausted every option possible to cover her tuition.
 For Birckhead, a career in the military was never something that crossed her mind.

 Little did she know her application for an ROTC scholarship at Hampton University in Virginia would set her on the path to becoming the leader she is today.